spn1/envdiff/README.md

     ```python -m unittest discover```

-### To do
+## To do
  - [x] Filter out mid-line comments in addition to full-line comments
- - [ ] Allow different comment characters and key-value separators via command-line arguments
+ - [x] Allow different comment characters and key-value separators via command-line arguments
+ - [ ] Release as Python package (?)
+ - [ ] Release as command-line installable